javiercanillas/jackson-masker/README.md

 }
 ```
 Furthermore, you can customize the masking character and if you want to
-leave some forst and last characters.
+leave some first and last characters.
 ```java
     @MaskString(keepInitialCharacters = 1, keepLastCharacters = 4, maskCharacter = '-')
     String id;